kvg-png/PS07/README.md

 ------------------------------------------------------------------------

-I'm currently interning for GoDaddy as a software engineer.
+I previously interned for GoDaddy as a software engineer, and am looking for post-graduate employment opportunities.
 Feel free to connect with me on LinkedIn!

 ![Thank
 you!](https://media.giphy.com/media/GUeqj7Oabt59pGf33a/giphy.gif)